RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 The percentage of the SP to charge for all skills.

 A value of `100` means to charge all skills with 100% SP (immediately ready the skill).

+### `21` - `UserExpUp`

+Raise the player EXP gain upon clearing a quest.

+# Variant Up Value

+The percentage of the player EXP gain.

+A value of `10` means to gain additional 10% of the player EXP upon clearing a quest.

 ### `40` - `ActiveGaugeStatusUp`